GCMoura/my-bookcase/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---
-Made with :heart: by Gabriel Moura.
+Made by Gabriel Moura.
 [Get in touch!](https://www.linkedin.com/in/gabriel-moura-b45b90150/)